Yasmeen Lari: Early life

-Yasmeen Lari was born in 1941 in the town of Dera Ghazi Khan, and spent her early years in and around Lahore in a renowned clan of Iraqi Biradari.
-Her father Zafarul Ahsan, an ICS officer, was working on major development projects in Lahore and other cities, through which Lari was exposed to architecture.
+Yasmeen Lari was born in 1941 in the town of Dera Ghazi Khan, and spent her early years in and around Lahore.
+Her father Zafarul Ahsan, an Indian Civil Service officer, was working on major development projects in Lahore and other cities, through which Lari was exposed to architecture.
 Her sister is Pakistani politician Nasreen Jalil.
 When she was 15 years old, she first left Pakistan to go to London with her family.
 Initially there for a vacation, she and her siblings ended up enrolling in school in London.
 Upon her rejection from architecture school, Yasmeen Lari studied two years of arts in London before being accepted into the School of Architecture, Oxford Brookes University (previously named Oxford Polytechnic).

 Career

 Architecture (1964–2000)

 After graduating from the Oxford School of Architecture in 1964, Lari returned to Pakistan at age 23 with her husband, Suhail Zaheer Lari, and opened her architecture firm Lari Associates in Karachi, Sindh, Pakistan.
 She became the first female architect in Pakistan.
 Initially, she faced difficulties when workers at construction sites challenged her authority or knowledge because of her gender.

 In 1969, Lari became an elected Member of the Royal Institute of British Architects (RIBA).

 Her later projects included housing such as the Angoori Bagh Housing (ABH) (1978), and commercial buildings such as the Taj Mahal Hotel, Karachi in 1981, the Finance and Trade Center in 1989, and the Pakistan State Oil House (PSO Company headquarters) in Karachi in 1991.

 Lari retired in 2000 from architectural practice.
 However, she remains active with her historical preservation by serving as the advisor of the UNESCO project, as the executive director of Heritage Foundation Pakistan, and as the chairperson of the Karavan Initiatives.